dotnet/fsharp/src/FSharp.DependencyManager.Nuget/README.md

 The initial [RFC](https://github.com/fsharp/fslang-design/blob/main/tooling/FST-1027-fsi-references.md) for this feature overviews how it is designed.

-More about F# Interactive References
+**More about F# Interactive References**

-The current implementation follows pattern that can be deducted by refering to [implementation in DependencyProvider.fs](https://github.com/dotnet/fsharp/blob/b9687a58cee795a94eb88cf84e309767cc25f6cb/src/Compiler/DependencyManager/DependencyProvider.fs#L145-L322); due to the system working without having a staticically linked dependency, it uses a late binding approach leveraging runtime reflection to identify if an extension conforms to patterns understood by the specifics of the compiler implementation.
+The current implementation follows pattern that can be deducted by referring to [implementation in DependencyProvider.fs](https://github.com/dotnet/fsharp/blob/b9687a58cee795a94eb88cf84e309767cc25f6cb/src/Compiler/DependencyManager/DependencyProvider.fs#L145-L322); due to the system working without having a statically linked dependency, it uses a late binding approach leveraging runtime reflection to identify if an extension conforms to patterns understood by the specifics of the compiler implementation.

 # `#r "nuget:"` [nuget](https://github.com/dotnet/fsharp/tree/main/src/fsharp/FSharp.DependencyManager.Nuget)